The 6 Top-Rated Vacuums Reviewed for Best Value in Homes With Pets

 The Hoover WindTunnel did a great job on pet hair, however pet hair clogged the debris canister, forcing us to reach in and pick out the clogged hair and debris.
 There was no instance where the debris simply fell out into the refuse can, so there is a basic flaw in the canister's design.

 Sadly, the WindTunnel was not built to last.
-We had access to a one year old WindTunnel, and it was a positively decrepit.
+We had access to a one-year-old WindTunnel, and it was positively decrepit.
 All of the issues we found with it were echoed in reviews from dissatisfied Hoover owners.
 The unit makes a high pitched whine although all filters are clean and clear.
 This model vacuum is very difficult to check for blockages, as there is no place to easily detach the hose near the base.

 The rewind system developed a mind of its own, and stubbornly wanted to rewind the power cord while the vacuum as in use.
 The vacuum could only be used by taking a firm grip on the cord to keep the rewind system from pulling the plug out of the wall socket.